Corneal Dystrophy: Symptoms, Causes, Diagnosis & Treatment

 Early detection is critical to managing symptoms and preventing severe vision impairment.

-Treatment Options for Corneal Dystrophy
+What are the Treatment Options for Corneal Dystrophy?

 The management of corneal dystrophy depends on the type and severity of the condition.
 Treatment options range from conservative measures to surgical interventions.